-- (a) Pursuant to the terms of the Initial Operating Agreement, a single Member Interest is issued and outstanding as of the date of this Agreement, which Member Interest constitutes 100% of the Member Interests (the "Pre-IPO Member Interests").
+(a) Pursuant to the terms of the Initial Operating Agreement, a single Member Interest is issued and outstanding as of the date of this Agreement, which Member Interest constitutes 100% of the Member Interests (the "Pre-IPO Member Interest").
 The Pre-IPO Member Interest is owned of record by CEPH.
-Immediately prior to the closing of the Initial Offering, the Pre-IPO Member Interest will be converted into and exchanged for [295,690] Class A Units, [8,214,010] Common Units and the Management Incentive Interests, such conversion and exchange to be effected in accordance with Section 5.1.
-Concurrently with the closing of the Initial Offering, on the Closing Date the Company will issue to CHI the Class D Interests, such issuance to be effected in accordance with Section 5.2(a).
-At the closing of the Initial Offering, the Company will issue to the Underwriters (i) the number of Common Units determined in accordance with Section 5.2(b), such issuance to be effected in accordance with Section 5.2(b), and (ii) if the Over-Allotment Option is exercised and the closing of such exercise occurs concurrently with closing of the Initial Offering, such additional number of Common Units as is determined in accordance with Section 5.2(a).
-The rights and obligations of the Class A Units, Common Units, Management Incentive Interests and Class D Interests shall be as specified in this Agreement. - (b) Immediately after the closing of the Initial Offering and as a result of the transactions referred to in Section 3.5(a), the Member Interests of the Company shall be comprised of four classes of Company Securities.
-The Class A Member Interests and Class B Member Interests shall be issued in equal, whole unit increments (each a "Unit" and collectively, the "Units").
-Pursuant to the transactions to be effected on the Closing Date, the Company will issue the following: - (i) up to [295,690] Units of Class A Member Interests (the "Class A Units"); - (ii) up to [15,430,260] Units of Class B Member Interests (the "Common Units"); - $(c) \ the \ Class \ C \ Member \ Interests \ which \ constitute, \ and \ are \ referred \ to \ herein \ as \ the \ Management \ Incentive \ Interests; \ and$ - (d) Class D Member Interests which constitute, and are referred to herein as, the Class D Interests.
+Immediately prior to the closing of the Initial Offering, the Pre-IPO Member Interest will be converted into and exchanged for 226,406 Class A Units, 6,593,894 Common Units and the Management Incentive Interests, such conversion and exchange to be effected in accordance with Section 5.1.
+Concurrently with the closing of the Initial Offering, the Company will issue to CHI the Class D Interests, such issuance to be effected in accordance with Section 5.2(a).
+At the closing of the Initial Offering, the Company will issue to the Underwriters (i) the number of Common Units determined in accordance with Section 5.2(b), such issuance to be effected in accordance with Section 5.2(b), such issuance to be effected in accordance with Section 5.2(b), and (ii) if the Over-Allotment Option is exercised and the closing of such exercise occurs concurrently with closing of the Initial Offering, such additional number of Common Units as is determined in accordance with Section 5.2(c).
+The rights and obligations of the Class A Units, Common Units, Management Incentive Interests and Class D Interests shall be as specified in this Agreement.

+(b) Immediately after the closing of the Initial Offering and as a result of the transactions referred to in Section 3.5(a), the Member Interests of the Company shall be comprised of four classes of Company Securities.
+The Class A Member Interests and Class B Member Interests shall be issued in equal, whole unit increments.
+Pursuant to the transactions to be effected on the Closing Date, the Company will issue the following:

+(i) up to 226,406 Class A Units representing Class A Member Interests;

+(ii) up to 11,093,894 Common Units representing Class B Member Interests;

+(c) the Class C Member Interests which constitute, and are referred to herein as the Management Incentive Interests; and

+(d) Class D Member Interests which constitute, and are referred to herein as, the Class D Interests.